itsnicksia/wizardry-daphne-guide/docs/requests-bondmates/port-town-grand-legion/requests-bondmates.md

     This request is exclusive to the Pontiff route

 !!! danger
     This request leads to a boss that is arguably harder than the true greater warped one of this abyss.
-In addition, there seem to be a fair number of bugs when starting this request, particularly around Pickerel spawning.

-    It is highly recommended to wait to do this request until after all three routes have been cleared.

     ??? info "Read if you have trouble with Pickerel spawning" The easiest way to get him to spawn seems to be to do the following: